WSJ reporter arrested in Russia formally charged with espionage

 “Hype around this case, which is being fanned in the United States, with the aim of pressuring Russian authorities and the court… is pointless and meaningless,” he said, per The New York Times.
 “He was caught red-handed while trying to obtain secret information, using his journalistic status as a cover for illegal actions, qualifying as espionage.”

-Gershkovich is the son of Jewish immigrants who left the Soviet Union.
+Mr Gershkovich is the son of Jewish immigrants who left the Soviet Union.
 He grew up speaking Russian an his home in Princeton, New Jersey.

 He has previously worked for The New York Times, The Moscow Times, and the Agence France-Presse.